 Documentary filmmaker Moira Simpson, working with the women of the Women Refugees Advocacy Project, is making a film about our journey as we struggle to understand what’s happening to the Yazidi and how to help.

-The film will include a focus on trauma and recovery; Rev. Majed El Shafie as he speaks out on the plight of Yazidi women and girls; and the evolution of the trauma care petition.
+The film will include a focus on trauma and recovery; Rev. Majed El Shafie and Yazidi women as they speak out on the plight of Yazidi women and girl refugees; and the evolution of the trauma care petition.

 Moira Simpson’s work as an award-winning freelance director, cinematographer and editor of documentaries spans more than 40 years and encompasses many National Film Board of Canada, independent and television docs.
 Her work in film and video has always been informed by a passionate belief that film can be a powerful impetus for social justice.